top of page

 Hormone therapy - Some research suggests that hormones can help women improve muscle mass, increase metabolism, and lose weight.

 Do you frequently feel stressed?
-If that's the case, you'll need to discover methods to lower cortisol, also known as the stress hormone.
+If so, you'll need to discover methods to lower cortisol, also known as the stress hormone.

 Despite common misconceptions, cortisol isn't inherently "bad."
 It aids in promoting alertness in the morning and activates your fight-or-flight response when you need to be vigilant.